Global bifurcation for corotating and counter-rotating vortex pairs: Existence Results

-Finally, we get the following result, which tells us that for $\ep=0$ we must necessarily have the trivial solution $f=0$. \begin{lemma} For any $(f,\ep)\in\mathscr S$, if $\ep=0$ then $f=0$. \end{lemma} \begin{proof} We will compute the expression \eqref{F-without-epsilon} for $\ep=0$.
+Finally, we conclude this section by remarking that when $\ep=0$ we must necessarily have the trivial solution $f=0$. \begin{lemma} For any $(f,\ep)\in\mathscr S$, if $\ep=0$ then $f=0$. \end{lemma} \begin{proof} We will compute the expression \eqref{F-without-epsilon} for $\ep=0$.
 We will use the fact that $\Omega(0,f)=\Omega_0$ for any $f$ (see Proposition \ref{prop-omega}), where $\Omega_0$ is the angular velocity associated to the point vortices defined in \eqref{Omega0}.
 We get

 where